dieghernan/dieghernan.github.io/collections/_drafts/optimize-images-r.md

 ### With online files

-We can also optimize online files with `resmush_url()` and download them on disk.
-In this example I present a feature of all the functions of **resmush**, that is that they return an invisible data frame with a summary of the process.
+We can also optimize online files with `resmush_url()` and download them to disk.
+In this example, I demonstrate a feature of all the functions in **resmush**: they return an invisible data frame with a summary of the process.

 ``` r
 url <- "https://dieghernan.github.io/assets/img/samples/sample_1.3mb.jpg"